PASSIONLab/BELLA/README.md

 # README #

-Repository containing BELLA source code, a long to long read aligner.
+Repository containing BELLA source code, a long read aligner to de novo genome assembly.

 The master contains the multithreaded code on single node.

-To compile BELLA: make parse
+To compile BELLA: make bella
-To run BELLA: ./parse <kmers-file> <listoffastq.txt>
+To run BELLA: ./bella <kmers-file> <listoffastq>

 The repository contains also the code to get the sensitivy of BELLA as well as other long-read aligners.